spedas/pyspedas/docs/source/utilities.rst

 Intentional differences from IDL include preserving exact valid samples next to NaNs, trimming each source independently in a batch, consistently applying repeat filling to tensors, and using previous bin maps instead of interpolating them linearly.
+Python also honors ``ignore_nans=True`` for nearest-neighbor interpolation, whereas the IDL wrapper bypasses NaN filtering for that method.
+The insufficient-sample fallback avoids IDL failures for undersized quadratic and spline neighborhoods.
 Invalid options and inputs raise Python exceptions.
 Stored results return a list of names; empty trimmed results are skipped, while returned-data mode returns empty arrays.

 .. autofunction:: pyspedas.time_interpolate